 - Soy-based foods are also consumed for their good source of fiber.
 Fiber is great for gut health and reduces cholesterol and the risk of developing cardiovascular disease.
 Intake of fiber-rich soy foods like edamame, soy nuts, black soybeans, tempeh, and soy flour can boost your dietary health.

-The bottom line is that soy foods are beneficial for you as long as you eat the minimally processed forms of soy such as tofu, miso, edamame, and tempeh, and consume a moderate amount.
+The bottom line is that there are a staggering number of benefits of soy foods, so long as you eat the minimally processed forms of soy such as tofu, miso, edamame, and tempeh, and consume a moderate amount.
+It also important to maintain a healthy diet overall as soy alone will not be able to make a person healthy.
+The key here, as with most things, is balance.

 If you have an underlying health condition, talk to your doctor to work out the amount of soy that is right for you.
 You can find and book an appointment with top Nutritionists in Karachi, Multan and Islamabad through oladoc.com.
 You can also call our helpline at 042-3890-0939 for assistance to find the RIGHT doctor for your health concerns.